 I was engaged with the narrative from the very beginning.
 Although initially disappointed with Carolyn McCormick’s narration – I don’t think she does a great job with a number of the characters - I left my irritation with the narrator behind and fully entered the world of the novel.
 The details of the world are clever.
 For example, the depiction of the relationship between the Capitol and the Districts as akin to the relationship between ancient Rome and its empire is simply but effectively achieved by calling children who are sent to the Capitol to fight to the death in the Hunger Games “tributes” and by giving the Capitol’s inhabitants Latin names.

 Collins has also done well with the development of her characters.
 The novel is narrated by the sixteen-year-old heroine, Katniss Everdeen to whom Collins gives a very believable voice.
 Katniss is prickly, sullen and quite clueless about her own emotions, but she is smart, loyal and resourceful.
-It is interesting to watch her grow from resigned acceptance of the system in which she lives in general and of the Hunger Games in particular, to clarity about what those things represent, culminating in her light bulb moment,
+It is interesting to watch her grow from resigned acceptance of the system in which she lives in general and of the Hunger Games in particular, to clarity about what those things represent, culminating in her light bulb moment, when she refers to the killing at the Hunger Games by its correct name - murder.
+Other characters are also well realised.
+This is particularly true of Haymitch, the alcoholic mentor and former Hunger Games champion, who shows the classic signs of a veteran with combat stress reaction.

 Successfully pulling off a first person, present tense narrative is no easy feat, given that the point of view has to remain solely that of the narrator.
 Collins achieves this without faltering.
 While Katniss speculates about what she can’t see and doesn’t know, the perspective remains hers.
 Even within the limitations imposed by this narrative style, Collins is able to let the reader know more than her heroine is aware of.